hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 - Pink areas of the map indicate higher priority areas,
 - Yellow grid squares have been completed,
 - A yellow border indicates the square is being worked on now,
-- Green squares have been completed and “validated”, and the remaining squares still need to be completed.
+- Green squares have been completed and “validated”, and
+- The remaining squares still need to be completed.

 ### Instructions tab
 This shows what is required in the mapping task.
 Tasks range in difficulty, suitable for beginners, intermediate and advanced mappers - and the instructions will explain this.

 Make sure you read and understand this section.
 There are many styles of mapping project, for many different purposes.
-Some common project activities include
+Some common project activities include:

 - Road networks: Used by people on the ground to load data into hand held navigation tools, and to work out how to access remote areas
 - Mapping villages: Often used to identify places where people live and may be impacted